fooziex/cs3420/classes_and_functions.md

 * get_player_input(board,player)

-test_harness: #this stuff should be expanded
+test_harness: #this stuff should be expanded or not
 * test_winning_positions()